Linear response beyond hydrodynamic poles: Hydrodynamics of a single conserved current Hydrodynamics of a single U(1) conserved current

 {\ The structure of the expression given in \eqref{Eq:Resummed2} is a Mittag-Leffler representation of $\sigma^{ij}(\omega,\vec{k})$ \cite{Conway}.
 The Mittag-Leffler form of a meromorphic function on an open disc of the complex frequency plane ($D_{\mathrm{R}}$) is the representation of that function as the sum over its isolated poles lying in $D_{\mathrm{R}}$ plus a holomorphic function.
 Most importantly to our analysis - the Mittag-Leffler expansion of a given meromorphic function is both unique and exact.
 If we can reproduce the Mittag-Leffler expansion inside a disc, we know everything it is possible to know about the function on that disc.}

 {\ Unfortunately, in the resummation to produce \eqref{Eq:Resummed2} we have lost the link to the effective theory we began with which had only a single pole.
-In this paper our remit is to write down the effective, linearised theory, in ``small derivatives'', that reproduces the Mittag-Leffler expansion of the $U(1)$ charge conductivity $\sigma^{ij}(\omega,\vec{k})$ at non-zero frequency and wavevector with an arbitrary number of simple poles.}
+In this paper our remit is to write down the effective, linearised theory, in ``small derivatives'', that reproduces the Mittag-Leffler expansion of the $U(1)$ charge conductivity $\sigma^{ij}(\omega,\vec{k})$ at non-zero frequency and wavevector with an arbitrary number of simple poles.
+Importantly, we will not consider theories which have branch cut singularities.}

 {\ To accomplish this goal, we must take seriously the non-perturbative nature of the diffusive pole and slightly shift our usual hydrodynamic intuition.
 In standard (relativistic) hydrodynamics one expands in small frequency and wavevector.
 However, poles are intrinsically non-perturbative in frequency, and this becomes evident when we examine how a Mittag–Leffler representation of the conductivity behaves as we enlarge its domain of definition.}